Navigation

 1802 McMillan Ave.

 Plomo is a late-night quesadilla operation that slings munchy-friendly specialty quesadillas, many of which are named for former narcos and outlaws (Pablo Escobar, El Chapo, drug-running dictator Manuel Noriega and Jesse James, to name a few).
-And Plomo embraces bud smokers.
-Last August, when E-Bar Tex-Mex made waves for refusing to service anyone who reeked of weed, Plomo posted on their socials, “If you have the smell of marijuana on you, we will 1000% serve you.”
+Plomo embraces bud smokers: when E-Bar Tex-Mex refused to service anyone who reeked of weed, Plomo posted on their socials, “If you have the smell of marijuana on you, we will 1000% serve you.”
 Any of their quesadillas would do well under a chronic-induced haze, but we’d recommend the Vasquez (Caribbean jerk chicken, mango, jalapeno, sriracha and cilantro) or Rick Ross (chopped brisket, avocado, jalapeno, salsa verde and pickled red onion).
 And order it “dirty.”
 Don’t ask, just do it.

 Son of a Butcher Slider Bar